|

 in volatility the ATR will have a higher value, and when the market is

 decreasing in volatility the ATR will have a lower value.
+Calculation The ATR is a

 moving average of the True Ranges defined below.
 The default period